 Prayer, worship and bible study… as a Christian, I find it encouraging to frame my pain through the lens of faith.
 There is always a verse, song or prayer for how I’m feeling and it guides my reactions.
 Finding Proverbs 31 Ministries was a gift.
 An online community focused on eradicating biblical poverty and giving real hope for real life is just what I need!
 Through their online bible studies, I’ve met so many wonderful, courageous women with whom I can do life.
-I have deepened my understand of the Word and I’ve had so many laughs and such fun on the journey.
+I have deepened my understanding of the Word and I’ve had so many laughs and such fun on the journey.
 I really recommend finding authors (for me it’s Lysa Terkeurst, Max Lucado and the like) who inspire and guide you and a community with which to share.
-When I can’t hold a book or keep my eyes open, I find Summer Gross’ lectio divina wonderful relief as well as worship music from Kari Jobe and Ellie Holcomb.
+When I can’t hold a book or keep my eyes open, I find Summer Gross’ Lectio Divina wonderful relief as well as worship music from Kari Jobe and Ellie Holcomb.
 Guided meditation through the Word is great too!

 Love…spending time with my mum, my friends and my fur-babies brings connection, comfort and gratitude.
 It makes enduring the pain worthwhile, helps distract from the pain and generally brings giggles and relief!
 My German Shepherd dog, Teddy, is always goofing about and ready with a hug!
 My American Quarter horse, Texie, makes me feel able and worthy, he is so majestic but so willing to listen to me.
 Whether I’m sat upon the floor beneath his legs relaxing or out riding, he gifts me with a sense of security and joy!
 Mum and friends often listen and check in on me, but more than that, they love me for the person I am and not as someone who is ill.
 It’s a fine line between being compassionate and making the chronically ill feel like a burden.
 I am so blessed to have people who achieve compassion and I encourage you to find your tribe of people who get you!